 3.5.1 Charged and dry.
 Batteries furnished in the charged and dry condition shall contain dry plates and separators.
 The moisture content of the separators shall not exceed 3.0 percent.
 The moisture content of the plates shall not exceed 0.2 percent.
-No electrolyte shall be furnished.
+No electrolyte shall be furnished (see 4.8.10).

 3.5.1.1 Dry cell internal resistance.
-The terminal-to-terminal resistance of each cell, measured after assembly in the container with the top off, shall be no less than 50,000 ohms.
-If each cell of the battery has a minumum resistance of 5,000,000 ohms after assembly in the container, the moisture test in paragraph 4.8.10 may be omitted.
+The terminal-to-terminal resistance of each cell, measured after assembly in the container with the top off, shall be no less than 50 000 ohms.
+If each cell of the battery has a minimum resistance of 5 000 000 ohms after assembly in the container, the moisure test in paragraph 4.8.10 may be omitted (see 4.8.11).

 3.5.2 Charged and wet.
 Batteries furnished in the charged and wet condition shall be charged and dry batteries filled to the proper level with electrolyte as specified in 3.2.1 and shall be fully charged when shipped.
-When fully charged, the specific gravity of the electrolyte shall be 1.280 \pm .010, corrected to electrolyte temperature of 80°F (27°C) and the open circuit, terminal-to-terminal voltage shall be not less than two volts per cell corrected to 80°F (27°C).
+When fully charged, the specific gravity of the electrolyte shall be 1.280 \pm .010, corrected to electrolyte temperature of 80°F (27°C) and the open circuit, terminal-to-terminal voltage shall be not less than 2.0 V per cell corrected to 80°F (27°C).